 As the conflict in Ukraine gets set to tip into its second year with the anniversary of Russia’s invasion on February 24th, this month iwonder pulls together a collection of documentaries and series looking at the causes, consequences, and conclusions of conflicts throughout history.

-New to iwonder in February, Untold Arctic Wars and The Long Road to War look at the early 20th century roots of more recent European wars, while How to Start a Revolution looks at the life’s work of Gene Sharp and his role in inciting nonviolent political change and the fight for freedom from oppression.
+New to iwonder in February, How to Start a Revolution looks at the life’s work of Gene Sharp and his role in inciting nonviolent political change and the fight for freedom from oppression, while Asia In The Great War and 1945: The Year That Changed the World look at the two World Wars from the early half of the 20th century and their impact beyond Europe.

 In this month’s iwonder What Top five, each film looks at something different thing to emerge from war, from the tragic displacement of refugees to the development of music and art as tools of both healing and hurt.